elliot-nelson/advent-of-code/README.md

     ./solve.ts 2017 05 --input src/2017/05/example1.txt

-> Uncommon, but for tougher puzzles copying some of the small example inputs in the
-> puzzle description can help identify the issue in my solution.
+> If you want to run a one-off example input.

 Watch mode:

     ./solve.ts 2017 05 --watch

 > My default mode when solving a puzzle.
+Automatically switches input files as they
+> are saved in the puzzle folder.

 Initialize an empty puzzle folder: